 For several years, I have thought about writing a post on Botox and hair growth.
 A few sources have in the past suggested that the Botulinum toxin (which is what Botox is made from) can grow hair.

-Update: A new study from China published in August 2020 concluded that Botulinum toxin type A (BTA) was safe and effective at growing hair.
+Update: An August 2020 study from China concluded that Botulinum toxin type A (BTA) was safe and effective at growing hair.
 Some of their before and 12 months after Botox photos of hair growth are impressive.
 30 sites on each patient’s site were injected with 100 U of BTA.
 The patients received further BTA injections every three months for a total of four sessions.

-Update: New study from South Korea published in April 2020 concludes that intradermal injection of botulinum toxin could be a possible treatment option for androgenetic alopecia.
+Update: An April 2020 study from South Korea concludes that intradermal injection of botulinum toxin could be a possible treatment option for androgenetic alopecia.
 It is likely working by inhibiting TGF-β1 secretion from hair follicles.

 Botox is a multifaceted magic-like poison with numerous potential approved uses as of 2019.
 It is no longer solely a product to reduce wrinkles.

 Even if you are extremely skeptical, do remember that there is some scientific evidence that surprising procedures such as mechanotherapy and scalp exercises can benefit hair growth; as can dermarolling and microneedling; as can the ill advised ligature of arteries.

 Research and evidence to date on the subject of Botox and hair growth have been scant.
 However, reader “Alek” posted an interesting new article from South Korea regarding the testing of botulinum toxin Nabota brand for hair loss on male patients with androgenetic alopecia.
 This brand is manufactured by Daewoong Pharmaceutical.